It wasn’t a long fight before the enemy retreated.

 “Start positioning the defensive spikes,” Appoleon said, his voice dropping low.
 “We need to look unprepared.
 I’ll get the other soldiers armed.”

-I nodded and started to move toward some of our pikes, when there was a pop and a fizzle and I twisted around to see Lady Proudmoore standing in the middle of our camp.
+I nodded and started to move toward some of our pikes, when there was a pop and a fizzle from behind.
+I twisted around to see Lady Evanor standing in the middle of our camp.

 “It’s okay,” she assured everyone, turning toward Appoleon.
 “We have much to discuss.”